 Once citizens begin to take on the vital work of drawing election maps, they discover that they need to understand the key values at play in the work—and to think through the tensions that arise among them.

 When you begin to map, you soon discover that you can’t have it all.
 If you really prize one value strongly, you might have to sacrifice a little on another.
 Also, some values are enshrined in law, so they can’t be dismissed altogether.
 You have to figure out how to reach your aim while staying within the legal guardrails.

-Here’s a primer on eight values or goals that are at play when you draw a map.
+Here’s a primer on nine values or goals that are at play when you draw a map.
 They are listed in alphabetical order.
 The discussions under each value are intended to help you prepare to do this important citizen work yourself:

 Definition: I want districts that spread as little as possible from their centers, with borders that are smooth, not jagged or contorted.

 Discussion: This is a goal now mandated for Pennsylvania congressional districts by a 2018 state Supreme Court ruling.
 It’s long been listed in the state Constitution as a goal for legislative districts (though sometimes ignored in practice).

 Statisticians have come up with several ways to measure the compactness of an election district.
 These have wacky names like “Polsby-Popper” and “Schwartzberg.”
 If you’re the kind of nerd who loves this stuff, by all means click on the link to learn more from our good friends at Azavea Inc. (the creators of DistrictBuilder).
 For the rest of you, trust us—it’s not a topic where you need to do that deep a dive.